LondonJim/Pirate-Split-Treasure/README.md

 E.g. [4, 4, 4] represents three gems each of value 4

 The code takes the original array of gems and then sorts them from highest to lowest value.
 A new array is created with nested arrays representing each pirate .
 Gems are placed into these nested arrays one at time checking that the gems placed are going into the nested array with the lowest gem worth.
-Once all gems are placed the totals are checked and if they are all equal then an even split can occur.
+Once all gems are placed the totals are checked and if they are all of equal worth then an even split can occur.

 * refactoring still to take place as some functions can be reduced in size